robert-wallis/pimoroni-explorer/docs/reference.md

 # PicoGraphics

-Explorer, like all of our display products, uses our in-hour framebuffer graphics library - PicoGraphics.
+Explorer, like all of our display products, uses our in-house framebuffer graphics library - PicoGraphics.

 PicoGraphics is a wrapper around a big ol' chunk of RAM, which corresponds to the pixels on an attached display.
 By default, Explorer is configured in RGB565 mode which corresponds to two bytes per pixel, or 5 bits of red, 6 bits of green and 5 bits of blue respectively.
 It's also known as 65k colour, and does a pretty good job of making pretty pictures at half (rather than 2/3rds) the RAM cost (for awkward technical reasons) of RGB888.